 Desserts to Try:

 Suman is my Favorite dessert of the Philippines which is sweet sticky rice wrapped in bananas leaves.
 Sometimes it is filled or covered with ube, but often times it isn’t.

 This is a shaved ice dish sometimes served or topped with Ice Cream and fruit.
 This is a classic favorite that is popular in the United States.
 It is a great dish to eat on those Hot Summer Days.

 Okay, I know what you are thinking.
 Why are you mentioning Magnum Ice Cream Bars when we can get them anywhere in the United States?
 Well because they have different and interesting flavors.
 At times, I have a hard time finding them in the United States.
 I really love their white chocolate bars.

 Ube Ice Cream

-Marang is probably one of my most favorite fruits to eat.
+Marang is probably one of my most favorite fruits to eat which is why it is a must try food in the Philippines.
 I don’t get to have it often since it is usually only available during August – October.
-The size of this fruit is about the same size as a Durian, however inside is very different.
+The size of this fruit is about the same size as a Durian, however, inside is very different.
 Moreover, they are little clusters of White Fleshy Sweet individual bites each containing a big brown seed.
 This fruit isn’t allowed in hotels, taxis, planes or other indoor places.

 Fresh and Dried Mangoes